© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Battledown camp is a scheduled monument protected by Historic England under reference 1002083.
 View the official record →

-Battledown camp is a hillfort located near Cheltenham in Gloucestershire, dating to the Iron Age.
+Battledown Camp is a prehistoric hillfort located near Cheltenham in Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002083.

 Battledown camp is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002083.